 With over 5 million marketplace sellers across Amazon, it’s becoming more and more difficult for brands to stand out — even as today’s consumers shop online more every day.
 If you’re not re-engaging your potential customers, your competitors will be.

 The good news?
-Advertising to the audiences available within Amazon’s DSP can help increase your brand awareness both on and off Amazon, reaching new and existing audiences.
+Advertising to the audiences available within the Amazon Demand-Side Platform (DSP) can help increase your brand awareness both on and off Amazon, reaching new and existing audiences.
 Through Amazon’s DSP, you can keep your brand messaging consistent with a full-funnel strategy.
 And its capabilities are only amplified when leveraging it in conjunction with Amazon Marketing Cloud.

 In this article, we’ll cover:

 - What is Amazon Demand-Side Platform / DSP?

 - Where Does Amazon DSP Fit into the Marketing Funnel?